Ready to keep you safe

 - Wear a face covering: Following the latest Govt Guidelines, we have created a number of face covering zones; ready to change and adapt according to the latest Govt guidelines.
 While a personal hygiene pack will be provided for certain groups, we do recommend that you bring your own face covering and never travel without it.
-See our guidance on face coverings below.

 - Watch your distance: Following the latest Govt guidelines, all communal areas have been designed with social distancing in mind; with one-way systems and signage to help guide you.

 Heriot-Watt University Global Community COVID-19 Pledge

 During the coronavirus pandemic it is more important than ever that we act in a way that demonstrates our mutual respect for one another, consistent with our University’s values.